 Also, as per news reports, Korean Kim Hong-bin reached the summit at 1615hrs local time.
 Kim lost fingers of his both hands due to frostbites during a solo attempt on Denali.
 Catalonian Oscar Cadiach and Italian Mario Vielmo's summits are also confirmed.

-Zsolt Eross was a 'Snow leopard' and was targeting to complete 14x8000ers.
+Zsolt Eross was a 'Snow leopard' and was targeting to climb all peaks above eight-thousand meters.
 Kangchenjunga was his 10th eight-thousander.
 Zsolt was first Hungarian to summit Everest.
 In 2010, he lost his right leg below knee but continued climbing with artificial feet.
 Peter Kiss was most prominent young Hungarian climber with extensive experience in Alps.

 Based in Lahore, Pakistan telecom engineer and mountaineering enthusiast Raheel Adnan is contributing reporter for ExplorersWeb's mountaineering sections.
 He shares regular updates on Twitter and runs his own blog at AltitudePakistan posting initiated climbing news from Himalaya and Karakoram.